 March 2018 marked the 130th year of operation for the Powell-Mason Cable Car Line, the city's only (and oldest) transit line to operate virtually unchanged since opening day.
 For 13 decades, cable cars on this line have seen it all-- boom to bust and back again.
 Here's a brief look back through the years at the history of the line.

 Powell-Mason Cable Car 411 paused for this photo-op on Mason and Washington Streets in 1905.
 Unlike the original cars on the line, the one pictured here car wears a United Railroads Co. paint job, the same as today's Car 25.
-To see what the original looked like, check out Cable Car 1, which was restored with the 1880s livery in 2014.

 The full Powell-Mason Line opened in early March 1888, after a short trial run in February, under the ownership of the Ferries and Cliff House Railway Company.
 Running from Market and Powell Streets to Bay and Taylor Streets, it was the first North-South line to connect Downtown directly to North Beach via Nob Hill.
 One month later on April 5th, the East-West running Washington and Jackson Line (which partly survives today as a segment of the Powell-Hyde Line) opened.